Hurricanes vs. Panthers: Odds, total, moneyline - Stanley Cup Semifinals Game 1

 Hurricanes vs. Panthers Stanley Cup Semifinals Game 1: Odds, total, moneyline and other Vegas lines

-The Carolina Hurricanes and Florida Panthers meet in the first game of the Stanley Cup Semifinals at PNC Arena on Thursday, May 18, starting at 8:00 PM ET on TNT.
-Bookmakers list the Panthers as the underdog in this matchup, assigning them +120 moneyline odds against the Hurricanes (-145).
+The Carolina Hurricanes and Florida Panthers meet in the first game of the Stanley Cup Semifinals at PNC Arena on Thursday, May 18, beginning at 8:00 PM ET on TNT.
+The Hurricanes are favored (-145) against the Panthers (+120).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!